-In a mixing bowl, beat eggs, gradually adding the sugar and honey until light & the mixture falls in thick ribbons (10 minutes).
+In a mixing bowl, using an electric mixer, beat eggs, gradually adding the sugar and honey until light & the mixture falls in thick ribbons.
 Fold into the chocolate-butter mixture.
-Add the cocoa powder and salt to the ground almonds & mix; gently add to the chocoate mixture.
+Add the cocoa powder and salt to the ground almonds & mix; gently add to the chocolate mixture.

 Cover and refrigerate overnight.

 Line a baking sheet with parchment paper.
 Use a small ice cream scoop to form the dough into 1 inch balls (they should weigh about 14 grams each, though mine are usually slightly larger).
-Working quickly, roll the balls in granulated sugar.
+Working quickly, roll the balls in granulated or sparkling sugar.
 Place on the baking sheet about 2 inches apart.
 Bake at 325 degrees F for about 12 minutes, until the centres are most, but not wet.
 Cool slightly.
 Dust lightly with coarse (sparkly) sugar or you can use confectioners’ sugar.